lightningnetwork/lnd/docs/code_contribution_guidelines.md

 Here are some of the reasons why wrapping your commit messages to 72 columns is a good thing.

-- git log doesn’t do any special wrapping of the commit messages.
+- git log doesn't do any special wrapping of the commit messages.
 With the default pager of less -S, this means your paragraphs flow far off the edge of the screen, making them difficult to read.
 On an 80 column terminal, if we subtract 4 columns for the indent on the left and 4 more for symmetry on the